ChaoticWalrus/Tutorials/01.Lesson_GettingStarted/BankLesson1/README.md

 ```

 Notice that this rule uncovers the bug detected by P1: integrity of deposit.

+By generalizing this rule to all functions, we discovered another issue in `transfer`.
+Again, adding local variables can aid in understanding violations.
+One can transfer funds to himself to gain more assets.

 Parametric rules enable expressing reusable and concise correctness conditions.
 Note that they are not dependent on the implementation.